 AASB 12 contains the disclosure requirements applicable to entities that hold an interest in a subsidiary, joint venture, joint operation or associate.
 AASB 12 also introduces the concept of a "structured entity", replacing the "special purpose entity" concept currently used in Interpretation 112, and requires specific disclosures in respect of any investments in unconsolidated structured entities.
-This Standard will affect disclosures only and is not expected to significantly impact the Group.
+This Standard will affect disclosures only and is not expected to significantly impact the Group's financial statements.

 To facilitate the application of AASBs 10, 11 and 12, revised versions of AASB 127 and AASB 128 have also been issued.
-These Standards are not expected to significantly impact the Group.
+The revisions made to AASB 127 and AASB 128 are not expected to significantly impact the Group's financial statements.